 The Every Student Succeeds Act (ESSA), like many companies, see STEM as an investment in our future human capital.
 For K-12 education, this private-sector interest allows schools and districts nationwide to tap into a pool of resources and support structures outside of traditional public-sector funding.

-For more information on how to fully incorporate STEM/STEAM-based learning, standards, and technology into your curriculum development, please contact us at Curriculum Decisions.
+For more information on how to fully incorporate STEM/STEAM-based learning, standards, and technology into your curriculum development, please contact me.